BESSER-PEARL/B-OCL-Interpreter/docs/source/index.rst

-Welcome to BESSER's Object Constraint Language (BOCL) interpreter Documentation
+Welcome to BESSER's Object Constraint Language (B-OCL) interpreter Documentation
 =================================

-**BOCL** is a tool designed to parse and evaluate the OCL constraints designed on **BESSER** models.
+**B-OCL** is a tool designed to parse and evaluate the OCL constraints designed on **BESSER** models.
 It is a python based implementation, that utilises parser and listener generated with the ANTLR4 grammer.

 **BESSER** is a `low-modeling <https://modeling-languages.com/welcome-to-the-low-modeling-revolution/>`_